 Prevention also saves lives.
-Wash and sanitize hands, cutting boards, counters and other surfaces in contact with raw meat and poultry before continuing with preparing the meat.
+Wash hands vigorously with soap and warm water, wash, rinse and sanitize cutting boards, counters and other surfaces in contact with raw meat and poultry before using those surfaces for anything else.

 Cook the poultry to 165 degrees in the center.
 Ground meat is one of the most dangerous foods there are, as bacteria on the outside is pulled to the center and stays there.
 A whole steak that is not pierced can be safely eaten with a rare center because the outside was cooked.
 The fact that it is a whole muscle protects the center.
+While this is the case, consumers need to ask if tenderizing the meat was accomplished by a pounding/piercing method.
+If it was, then it needs to be treated like ground meat and cooked to medium in the center.